Our guide to making a will can help you with all aspects of writing a will, including how to approach it and whether you need professional advice.

 What else can a will help with?

-Perhaps the most important role a will can fulfil is determining who should look after any children or step-children under the age of 18.
+Perhaps the most important role a will can fulfill is determining who should look after any children or step-children under the age of 18.

 It should also say what happens if any or all of the benefactors named in it die before the will’s maker.